Blog

 Natural sugars

-Depending on your usage, you may need energy and in this case, several natural sugars are possible.
-For this, you can take honey or maple syrup for a quick, easily assimilated and natural energy intake.
-Otherwise, there is the choice of fruit juices to provide you with vitamins in addition to energy.
-Vitamins are essential for our body and strengthen our health.
+Depending on your usage, you may need energy, and in this case, several natural sugars are possible.
+For this, you can choose honey or maple syrup for a quick, easily assimilated, and natural energy boost.
+Alternatively, there is the choice of fruit juices to provide you with vitamins in addition to energy.
+Vitamins are essential for our bodies and strengthen our health.
 To maximize your nutrient intake, favor fresh fruits and their natural derivatives in your diet.

 Quick recipe

-To make a quick and easy recipe , you will need:
+To make a quick and simple recipe , you will need:

 • 500 mL of water,